-While this team may not be responsible for research, strategy or planning, and may leave some information analysis to other teams in the supervisor, it should work closely with these other teams and ensure they comply with the supervisor's policies on information handling.
-The United Kingdom Pensions Regulator's 'Triage' team (see country case study for the United Kingdom) provides an example of a team with many of these responsibilities.
-The Australian supervisor (Australian Prudential Regulation Authority) and German supervisor (Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin)) take an approach whereby analysis of off-site pension fund data is undertaken by the same team that undertakes on-site supervision of the fund.
+While this team may not be responsible for research, strategy, or planning, and may leave some information analysis to other teams in the supervisor, it should work closely with these other teams and ensure they comply with the supervisor's policies on information handling.

+The German supervisor (Bundesanstalt für Finanzdienstleistungsaufsicht (BaFin)) takes an approach whereby analysis of off-site pension fund data is undertaken by the same team that undertakes on-site supervision of the fund.
 They use their off-site information and analysis to focus the inspection, in particular to determine areas for further in-depth investigation.